 The sensor controller shall have the facility to calibrate, mass position monitoring, and mass centering on command of the broadband seismometer.

-a) Resolution

-A status indicator (in-built or external) for indicating the power, data acquisition and GPS status shall be provided.
+Resolution — A status indicator (in-built or external) for indicating the power, data acquisition and GPS status shall be provided.
 The DAS shall be capable of:

 Recording on the local storage media as well as support real-time data telemetry to a central site through VSAT telemetry network simultaneously; and